Batomorphi: Conservation

 According to a 2021 study in Nature, the number of oceanic sharks and rays has declined globally by 71% over the preceding 50 years, jeopardising "the health of entire ocean ecosystems as well as food security for some of the world's poorest countries".
 Overfishing has increased the global extinction risk of these species to the point where three-quarters are now threatened with extinction.
 This is notably the case in the Mediterranean Sea - most impacted by unregulated fishing - where a recent international survey of the Mediterranean Science Commission concluded that only 38 species of rays and skates still subsisted.

-Differences between sharks and rays

-All sharks and rays are cartilaginous fish, contrasting with bony fishes.
-Many rays are adapted for feeding on the bottom.
-Guitarfishes are somewhat between sharks and rays, displaying characteristics of both (though they are classified as rays).